FAQs

 Regulation is made by the EU.
 Regulations 1069/2009 and 142/2011 set out health rules concerning animal by-products not intended for human consumption.
 Regulation 999/2001 sets rules for the prevention, control and eradication of certain transmissible spongiform encephalopathies.
 You can read a summary of the legislation here.

 Legislation effective from September 2021 permits PAPs from pigs to be used in poultry feed and PAPs from poultry to be used in pig feed.
+They also allow insect derived PAP in both pig and poultry feed.

 The ban on using animal proteins in livestock diets was introduced to prevent transmission of diseases known as TSEs which affect ruminants.
 Restrictions for non-ruminant like pigs and poultry were an added precaution, not because of a known TSE risk.